 CMake attempts to find the python libraries during compilation.
 But you may want to specify them manually.

-git clone https://github.com/usnistgov/feasst.git mkdir feasst/build cd feasst/build conda env create -f ../py/feasst.yml conda activate feasst # alternatively, without env create, include some tutorial dependencies # pip install jupyter matplotlib pandas scipy # for tutorials cmake -DUSE_SWIG=ON .. # alternatively, for manually setting the python path # cmake -DUSE_SWIG=ON -DSET_PYTHON_PATH=ON -DPYTHON_INCLUDE_DIR=/path/to/anaconda/include/python3.7m -DPYTHON_LIBRARY=/path/to/anaconda/lib/libpython3.7m.so .. make -j4 make install -j4 python ../py/test.py # optional test
+git clone https://github.com/usnistgov/feasst.git mkdir feasst/build cd feasst/build # install python virtual environment for feasst usage sudo apt install python3-dev mkdir ~/.pyenv pushd ~/.pyenv python3 -m venv feasst source ~/.pyenv/feasst/bin/activate # may add this to your .bash_profile pip install jupyter matplotlib pandas scipy # for tutorials popd # # alternatively, using Anaconda: # conda env create -f ../py/feasst.yml # conda activate feasst cmake -DUSE_SWIG=ON .. # alternatively, for manually setting the python path # cmake -DUSE_SWIG=ON -DSET_PYTHON_PATH=ON -DPYTHON_INCLUDE_DIR=/path/to/include/python3.7m -DPYTHON_LIBRARY=/path/to/lib/libpython3.7m.so .. make -j4 make install -j4 python ../py/test.py # optional test

 First, install the C++ library.